Certora/Documentation/docs/cvl/builtin.md

 Sanity rules act as one of our main methods to set up a new code base for verification.
 They serve two needs:

-- Checking that the Prover can solve through a path of the code, and that no obvious vacuities exist.
+- Checking that the Prover can solve through a path of the code, and that no obvious vacuous statements exist.
 - Checking that the Prover can find the said path in a reasonable amount of time for both pre-processing and SMT phases.

 However, sanity rules are limited.
 This is because they only require finding a single path, and therefore it is not guaranteed that a fast running time for the sanity rule means that the checked method is easy.
 In addition, it may be able to find a path that does not go through a vacuity that exists deeper down in the code of the program.